-Without construction of the proposed project, there would be no significant impact to water quality in Alamogordo, nor to any waters of the U.S.
+Without construction of the proposed project, there would be no significant impact to water quality in Alamogordo, nor to any waters of the U.S., as the project lies within a closed basin and there are no permanent flowing surface waters.

-The proposed project construction would not affect the quality of water in Alamogordo, nor any waters of the U.S, as the project lies within a closed basin and there are no permanent flowing surface waters, though may allow for short bursts of increased turbidity if a storm even occurs during construction.
+The proposed project construction would not affect the quality of water in Alamogordo, nor any waters of the U.S, as the project lies within a closed basin and there are no permanent flowing surface waters.
+There may be short bursts of increased turbidity if a storm event occurs during construction.
 Standard Best Management Practices to prevent on-and off-site erosion would be incorporated in contract specifications, therefore, no significant effects are expected.
 The NPDES general permit guidance would apply to this project because the total area is greater than one acre.
 Therefore, a Storm-Water Pollution Prevention Plan (SWPPP) is required.